zeusssz/hercules-obfuscator/README.md

 │
 ├── hercules            # Main entry point (executable) ├── pipeline.lua        # Obfuscation pipeline
-├── modules/            # Obfuscation modules
+└── modules/            # Obfuscation modules
-│   ├── string_encoder.lua
-│   ├── variable_renamer.lua
-│   ├── control_flow_obfuscator.lua
-│   ├── garbage_code_inserter.lua
-│   └── watermark.lua
 ```

-## Customization

-You can modify or add new modules to the `modules/` directory to create additional layers of obfuscation.
-The `pipeline.lua` file controls the order of obfuscation steps.

----

-**Disclaimer:** Obfuscation is not a foolproof method for protecting your code.
-Always consider additional security measures depending on your use case.
+> [!IMPORTANT]
+When adding more modules to the `modules/` directory, ensure you maintain integrity of the executable, and remember to add your module to the `pipeline.lua` file